AlexIoannides/py-readme-snippets/documentation_and_sphinx.md

 pipenv run sphinx-quickstart
 ```

-The output is based primarily on the Docstrings in the sourcecode, using the `autodoc` extension within Sphinx (specified during the 'quickstart').
+The output is based primarily on the Docstrings in the sourcecode, using the `autodoc` extension within Sphinx (specified during the 'quickstart' configuration).
 The documentation can be built by running the following command,

 ```bash
 pipenv run sphinx-build -b html docs/source docs/build_html